-Gearbox oil can be added through a hole in the upper half of the gearbox.
+Gearbox oil can be added through a hole in the gearbox top plate.
 Remove the SAE plug to add oil.

 To drain the gearbox, remove the pipe plug beside the gearbox sight-glass and tilt the vibro until the oil drains out.